Key point: The new aircraft will be designed to have global reach, in part by incorporating a large arsenal of long-range weapons.

 Stealth technology works by engineering an aircraft with external contours and heat signatures designed to elude detection from enemy radar systems.
 The absence of defined edges, noticeable heat emissions, weapons hanging on pylons or other easily detectable aircraft features, means that radar "pings" can have trouble receiving a return electromagnetic signal allowing them to identify an approaching bomber.
 Since the speed of light (electricity) is known, and the time of travel of electromagnetic signals can be determined as well, computer algorithms are then able to determine the precise distance of an enemy object.

-However, when it comes to stealth aircraft, the return signal may be either non-existent or of an entirely different character than that of an actual aircraft.
+However, when it comes to stealth aircraft, the return signal may be either non-existant or of an entirely different character than that of an actual aircraft.
 A stealth aircraft will, for instance, appear in the shape of a bird or insect to enemy radar.